shipengzhang/evaluate_cmip_volcano/README.md

 # evaluate_cmip_volcano
-scripts to evaluate CMIP volcanic forcing and emission datasets
+This repository contains scripts for evaluating volcanic foring and emission data sets that have been shared by CMIP7 Foricing Task Team data providers.